weakish/docs-en/views/rest_api.md

 Thus you may need to deliberately construct queries to get expected result.
 Refer to [Caveats about Inner Queries](leanstorage_guide-js.html#Caveats_about_Inner_Queries) for more details.

-To include pointed objects in one query, ues `include` parameter.
+To include pointed objects in one query, use `include` parameter.
 For example, to query most recent 10 comments with the posts commented on:

 ```sh